Midway, Kentucky

 Midway is a home rule-class city in Woodford County, Kentucky, in the United States.
 Its population was 1,741 at the time of the year 2020 U.S. census.
 It is part of the Lexington-Fayette Metropolitan Statistical Area.

-The town sits just off Interstate 64 and among several major thoroughbred breeding operations, such as Three Chimneys Farm and former Gov. Brereton Jones’ Airdrie Stud.
-In 2003, faced with a declining downtown, the city began major streetscape renovation project as part of Main Street Kentucky.
+The town sits just off Interstate 64 and among several major thoroughbred breeding operations, such as Three Chimneys Farm and former Gov. Brereton C. Jones’ Airdrie Stud.
+In 2003, faced with a declining downtown, the city began a major streetscape renovation project as part of the Kentucky Main Street program.
 New period structures and lighting brought new life to the town.
 It is known for its distinctive shops and restaurants.
 An active business association holds events every month of the year, and the city is a starting point or waypoint for several road races that wind through the surrounding countryside.

 History

 Before its European exploration, the area around Midway was inhabited by the Mound Builders.
 Two large and several smaller American Indian mounds have been identified on nearby farms.

 The present city began as a small settlement known as Stevenson's at the time of its first post office in 1832.
 On January 31, 1835, the local farmer John Francisco sold his 216.375 acre farm to the Lexington and Ohio Railroad for $6,491.25.
 The railroad then used the land to establish Kentucky's first railroad town, naming it Middleway for its location relative to Lexington and Frankfort, Kentucky.
 (The town is also equidistant between Versailles and Georgetown.)
 The major streets of Midway were named in honor of the railroad's original officials.
 It was renamed Midway in 1837.

 Midway Historic District comprises much of downtown Midway, and is listed on the National Register of Historic Places.